zzunkovic/book-store/README.md

 ### Book Display Page
 This is a page that is displayed from a dynamic path which represents the category the user has chosen.
 In addition to the category name  displayed at the top by reading router.query, the book information is also fetched using the same data.
-When the component loads, a fetch request is send to the API endpoint created with NextJS that then fetches books that belong to this category.
+When the component loads, a fetch request is sent to the API endpoint created with NextJS that then fetches books that belong to this category.
+Once all the books load, the user can either filter them, sort them or click on one of the displayed results.
+The filter categories change dynamically based on the chosen category.The books are displayed using pagination.